 I’m certain that not everyone wants to sit and close their eyes every day for 10 minutes.
 From my experience, I’ve learned that meditation isn’t only possible when I sit with my Headspace app.
 I meditate while on the bus by looking at the street signs, people, and being present.
 I could decide to look at, and observe the shoes of everyone that passes-by until I get to my destination.
 It’s about being the master of your mind, rather than being a slave to it.

 Lastly, I know people have notions and differences when it comes to meditation, but it works.
 You just have to believe and do it consistently for a long time.
-You’ll reap the rewards and start living again.
+You’ll reap the rewards.

 © 2020 Precious M. All rights reserved.